padalan/latencyscope/docs/blog-post.md

 It was 2:47 AM on a Thursday in 2019.
 I was sitting in Akuna Capital's Chicago office, staring at a production metrics dashboard that made no sense.

-Our market-making system—the one I'd spent eighteen months optimizing to sub-380 nanosecond tick-to-trade latency—was hemorrhaging money.
+Our market-making system - the one I'd spent eighteen months optimizing to sub-380 nanosecond tick-to-trade latency - was hemorrhaging money.
 Not in obvious ways.
 The P&L wasn't red.
 The fills looked normal.
 But our edge was eroding, basis point by basis point, in ways that our monitoring couldn't explain.

 The culprit?
 A **context switch** that happened exactly once every 47 seconds.

 Not every second.
 Not randomly.
 Every 47 seconds, like clockwork, something preempted our trading thread for approximately 12 microseconds.
 On a system where we measured competitiveness in hundreds of nanoseconds, 12 microseconds was an eternity.
 It meant we were late to 0.02% of quotes.
 But in HFT, 0.02% of quotes over months compounds into millions.

-I spent three weeks hunting this bug. `strace` was useless—its overhead was 50x higher than the latency we were measuring. `perf` gave us statistical profiles, not deterministic answers.
+I spent three weeks hunting this bug. `strace` was useless - its overhead was 50x higher than the latency we were measuring. `perf` gave us statistical profiles, not deterministic answers.
 We tried custom kernel modules.
 We tried hardware counters.
 We even tried instrumenting the kernel scheduler source code.

 Finally, we found it: a **kworker thread** doing periodic writeback to disk, stealing our CPU for exactly the time it took to flush a page.
 The kernel's completely innocent attempt to maintain filesystem consistency was costing us $2.4 million per year in lost alpha.